TrendyCode/u-develop-it/README.md

     mysql -v
 Enter the following command into the terminal to initiate the MySQL Shell:
     mysql -u root -p
+Enter your MySQL password when prompted.
+Then, at the MySQL CLI prompt, switch to the election database by typing the following command:
+    USE election;
+Then rebuild and seed the database by running the following commands:
+    source db/schema.sql
+    source db/seeds.sql

 ## Usage